Table of Contents

 On the one hand, the symptoms of a lesion to the central motor tracts depend on which tracts are affected by the lesion.
 On the other hand, the level at which the lesion occurred also plays an important role.

 Depending on which tract system is affected, a distinction can be made between a spastic and flaccid paralysis.
 A complete, spastic paralysis (plegia) is caused when the extrapyramidal tracts are implicated, whereas an incomplete, flaccid paralysis (paresis) is generated by the involvement of only a pyramidal tract.

 Because of the close anatomical and functional connection between the pyramidal tract and the extrapyramidal system, there is a spastic paresis in the majority of the centrally generated paralyses.
 In contrast, a flaccid paralysis usually occurs when the second motor neuron at the level of the spinal cord is damaged.

-On account of the fact that the fibre tracts cross over to the opposite side (e.g. the pyramidal tract at the level of the medulla oblongata), the respective contralateral half of the body is affected by a central impairment.
+On account of the fact that the fiber tracts cross over to the opposite side (e.g., the pyramidal tract at the level of the medulla oblongata), the respective contralateral half of the body is affected by a central impairment.

 In relation to the level at which the lesion occurs, a distinction can be made between cortical lesions, lesions in the area of the internal capsule, at the level of the cerebral crus, the pons, the pyramid, the spinal cord, and at the level of the peripheral nerves.